debate-map/app/Docs/AccessPolicies.md

 ## Tables using access-policies

-The below is the list of tables where row-access is controlled by access-policies:
+Tables where row-access is controlled by own-field access-policies (`row -> refToAccessPolicy [check access through c_accessFlags cache-field]`):
 * medias
 * maps
-* mapNodeEdits (uses access-policy of node)
 * nodes
 * nodeRatings
 * nodeRevisions

+Tables where row-access is controlled by other-table access-policies (`row -> refToOtherTableRow -> otherTableRow [verify by attempting other-table-row access]`):
+* commandRuns (uses access-policy of associated map/node/etc.)
+* mapNodeEdits (uses access-policy of node)
 * nodeChildLinks (uses access-policy of parent and child, denying if either denies)
 * nodeTags (uses access-policy of referenced nodes, denying if any denies)

 ## Other access restrictions

 While access-policies are the main way that row access is controlled, there are some others as well:
+* commandRuns: In addition to the access-policy restrictions, the "public_base" field must be true.
 * userHiddens: Each user can only access their own row.